 Notes on the data: Screening programs - Cervical screening

-- the address data being a postcode which is not allocated to the correct SLA by the concordances available; or
+- the address data not allocated to the correct PHA by the concordances available; or

 - the address of the facility where the consultation is held or the service is provided being used, rather than the address of the client/ patient.

 In time, with more reliable recording of address details, these occurrences should be reduced.

 Cervical screening participation numbers within geographic areas along the Victorian and New South Wales borders, specifically the Murray PHN and the Albury Local Government Authority, may be under estimated because women screened in Victoria but who reside in New South Wales may not be fully allocated to the New South Wales geographic area.

 Data are not currently available for Queensland, Tasmania, the Australian Capital Territory and the Northern Territory; data for these jurisdictions may become available when the National Cancer Screening Register is fully operational.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintile of socioeconomic disadvantage of area and Remoteness Area

 Numerator: Number of individual women aged 20 to 69 years screened over a 24 month period ending 31 December 2016

 Denominator: Women aged 20 to 69 years (Estimated Resident Population (ABS): average of 30 June 2015 and 30 June 2016; excluding an estimate of those who have had a full hysterectomy)